It started with pigs. And with the smell there.

 From Styria to the World

-Today, the technology he founded is used on coffee plantations in Colombia, in vineyards in France, on sugarcane fields in Africa, in orchards in Lower Austria.
+Today, the technology he founded is used on coffee plantations in Colombia, in vineyards in France, on sugarcane fields in Africa, and in orchards in Lower Austria.

 The thinking stone is still thinking.
 Today in leaves, in soils, in fruits.